tstih/more/README.md

 The `DocumentPreview` control paints the document background (*the ornaments*) and allows painting inside it, using native units.
-When the document needs to be painted, it triggers the paint event and your job is to paint into provided graphics context using native units.
+When the document needs to be painted, it triggers the paint event, and your job is to paint into provided graphics context using native units.

 ![](Images/document-preview-1.jpg)